emberjs/website/source/guides/routing/defining-your-routes.md

 });
 ```

-The `posts` template will then receive a list of all available posts as
+The `blog_posts` template will then receive a list of all available posts as
 its context.

-Because `/posts` represents a fixed model, we don't need any additional
+Because `/blog_posts` represents a fixed model, we don't need any
-information to know what to use.
-However, if we want a route to
+additional information to know what to use.
+However, if we want a route
-represent a single post, we would not want to have to hardcode every
+to represent a single post, we would not want to have to hardcode every
 possible post into the router.

 Enter _dynamic segments_.